skokielibrary/spl-content/_content/mick/services--devices-technology.markdown

 published: true
 ---

+Want to get creative, do some work, or just relax?
+Check out one of the many devices and gadgets we have available for loan.
+Ask at the Technology Help Desk for more details.

-##Digital Creation
+##Digital creation

-These items can can be checked out from the Library for 7 days from the Tech.
-Help Desk on the 2nd floor.

 - MP3 recorders
 - Flip Video recorders
-- Lacie and Seagate portable hard drives
-- Tripods
-- Tablet to tripod mounts
-- Camera phone to tripod mounts
+- Tablet/phone tripod mounts
-- Canon and Nikon point and shoot cameras
+- point and shoot cameras
-- GoPro video cameras (image - gif - of somebody wearing a GoPro would be good on this page)
+- GoPro video cameras

-These items can be used in the Library.
-They are found at the Tech.
-Help Desk on the 2nd floor and in the Adult Digital Media.

 - Scanners
-- Speakers
 - Microphones
 - Electronic Piano Keyboard
 - Digital Drawing tablets
-- VHS to Digial video converter
+- VHS and audiocassette digital converters
-- M-Audio Fast Track
-- Electric Drum Set
-- Microphone stands
-- Electric Guitar
+- Electric drum set and electric guitar
-- Headphones (for Digital Media Lab use)
-- Cassette to Digital converter
 - Blu-ray burner

-##STEAM kits

-These items can can be checked out from the Library for 7 days from the Youth Services Desk on the 1st floor wiht a Skokie Library card.

-[image may be helpful as well for many of the STEAM kits as people may not have a reference to understand what they are), these should all be linked to their catalog entries]

-- Bliptronic 5000 Music Kit
-- Cardboard Construction Kit
-- Digital Microscope Kit
-- Dinosaur Fossil Kit
-- Engineering: Dunk Tank Kit
-- Engineering: Parade Float Kit
-- Engineering: Spinning Machine Kit
-- Getting to Know Birds Kit
-- Hand Crank Static Electricity Generator Kit
-- Hapi Min Drum: C Major Music Kit
-- How a Tree Grows Kit
-- Human Skeleton X-ray Kit
-- Jumbie Jam Steel Drum Kit
-- Lego Wedo Kits
-- Solar Telescope Kit
-- Take-apart Human Body Kit
+##Productivity

+- Laptops for in-library use
+- portable hard drives

+##Entertainment and learning

-- Telescope Kit
+- Kindles
+- Roku media player
+- Portable DVD players for in-library use
+- STEAM kits for hands-on science, tech, and arts learning with your kids

-If you have a suggestion for other items we should check out please let us know. <insert email address or form>
+If you have a suggestion for other items we should offer, please let us know. <insert email address or form>